A safe return for golf as Berger wins Colonial in a playoff

-From no positive tests to a dynamic finish at history-rich Colonial, PGA Tour Commissioner Jay Monahan sized up the week by saying, “This has been a phenomenal start to our return.”

-Morikawa has been equally steady.
-Since graduating from Cal a year ago, he has won and made every cut, a streak now at 21 events, the longest streak by a newcomer since Tiger Woods.
+It almost a tremendous return for Morikawa, who steady that he already has won and has made every cut as a pro dating to his graduation from Cal a year ago.
+No newcomer has had a streak that long since Tiger Woods.

-He took a share of the lead with a 50-foot putt on the 14th hole.
+Morikawa took a share of the lead with a 50-foot putt on the 14th hole.
 It was the short ones that hurt.
-Morikawa also missed a birdie putt from 6 feet on the 18th hole in a 67.

-Berger was the only one who delivered, making a 10-foot birdie on the final hole that put him at 15-under 265.
-The last time Berger was in a playoff, Jordan Spieth holed a bunker shot to beat him at the Travelers Championship.
-So he could feel for what Morikawa felt int he loss.

-“It’s going to hurt for a little while, but he’ll get over it and he’ll be winning again,” Berger said.
+“We gave ourselves our chance, and that’s what you want at the end,” Morikawa said.
+“Yeah, it’s going to sting for a little bit but we’ll make it out and we’ll go on to next week.”

+Bryson DeChambeau (66), Justin Rose (66) and Jason Kokrak (64) all had birdie chances on the 18th.
+Berger was the only who who delivered, and this time the playoff worked out in his favor.

 Rory McIlroy had seven straight tournaments no worse than fifth, a streak that came to a stunning halt.
 Starting the final round three shots behind, he was 5 over through seven holes and closed with a 74 to tie for 32nd.